Cookies

 Human rights and Faso Koom

-With the EU funding, human rights are integrated into the policy and activities of Agence de l'Eau du Nakanbé, one of the Burkinabe water authorities involved in the Blue Deal () Faso Koom project.
+With the EU funding, human rights are integrated into the policy and activities of Agence de l'Eau du Nakanbé, one of the Burkinabe water authorities involved in the Blue Deal (You are leaving this website) Faso Koom project.
 The capital Ouagadougou is managed by this water authority.
 A team of experts of Nakanbé, together with Dutch experts and Young Experts working for Faso Koom, have designed a ‘Human Rights Guide’, which includes a checklist that can be used to monitor if human rights have been properly incorporated into the water authorities’ policies.
 The team is supported by the expertise of Marleen van Rijswick, Professor of European and national water rights at the University of Utrecht.

 “The Human Rights Guide provides the local water committees guidelines that enable them to take into account the rights and obligations of each of the stakeholders in the water management”